abs-tudelft/wiki-search-alveo/alveo/README.md

 Usage
 -----

 Use the appropriate subfolder for the toolchain/runtime version you have.
+After you run `make host`, symlinks to `ffi.h` and `libwordmatch.so` are created here for the Rust wrapper to connect to.